Listening Is An Art

 - It’s more intricate than it might seem.
 When one person is talking, the other has to be quiet and listen.
 He also has to pay close attention and show with nods or uh-huhs that he’s following along.
 He has to hold back from interrupting until it’s his turn—and know when that is and what’s expected of him.

 - Babies need practice holding conversations with us even before they understand our words.
-Toddlers need to be encouraged to take their first stabs at joining us in it.
+Toddlers need to be encouraged to take their first stabs at joining us.
 And preschoolers and older kids—on up through the teen years—need to be engaged in lots of face-to-face talk.

 Good Things Happen To Good Conversationalists